ebitsdev/udacity-fend-neighborhood-map-react/README.md

 - Run the following command `npm install` or `yarn install` and `npm start` or `yarn stall`.
 You need to have installed Node.js and npm installed on your local machine.

+- To run the full production version of the app, please run `yarn build` or `npm build` from the app root folder in the terminal in linux based systems or at the command prompt on Windows.

+- The production version of the app allows to run the app in offline mode when not connected to the Internet.

 - Or simply download the compiled version of the project in the build folder under the project root folder.

 ### Project dependencies